B2.2 Recall and demonstrate addition facts for numbers up to 20, and related subtraction facts.

 Strategies

-In the basic number facts \(5 + 1 = 6\), \(5 + 2 = 7\), \(7 + 1 = 8\), \(7 + 2 = 9\), one of the terms in each addition is 1 or 2.
-The strategy is based on the assumption that students can easily remember the number that follows and the one that comes after.
+For the basic number facts \(5 + 1 = 6\), \(5 + 2 = 7\), \(7 + 1 = 8\), \(7 + 2 = 9\), one of the terms in each addition is 1 or 2.
+The strategy is based on the assumption that students can easily remember the number that follows the larger number, or can easily count on from it.

-Facts with 0(\(1 + 0 = 1\), \(1 - 0 = 1)\)
+Math Facts With Zero (\(1 + 0 = 1\), \(1 - 0 = 1\))

-In these basic number facts, 0 is one of the terms in each addition and subtraction.
+For these basic addition and subtraction facts, zero is one of the terms.
 Students often generalize that the answer to addition is necessarily larger and the answer to subtraction is necessarily smaller.
 Understanding of the concept of zero neutrality in addition and subtraction can be reinforced with games involving flash cards and numbered cubes.

 Doubles

-In these basic number facts, both terms are the same.
+For these basic number facts, both terms are the same.
 It is beneficial for students to recognize and learn about doubles.
 There are only ten number facts related to doubles.
 Simple memorization tricks can be used to learn several doubles:

-Double of 3 : an insect has 3 legs on one side and 3 legs on the other (6)
+Double of 3: an insect has 3 legs on one side and 3 legs on the other (6)

-Double of 4 : a spider has 4 legs on one side and 4 legs on the other (8)
+Double of 4: a spider has 4 legs on one side and 4 legs on the other (8)

-Double of 5 : the 5 fingers of one hand and the 5 fingers of the other hand (10)
+Double of 5: the 5 fingers of one hand and the 5 fingers of the other hand (10)

-Double of 7 : in a calendar, there are 7 days in a week and 14 days in two weeks
+Double of 7: in a calendar, there are 7 days in a week and 14 days in two weeks

 Double of 8: There are 8 crayons in one row of crayon boxes and 16 crayons in two rows.

-Near-Doubles or Doubles Plus One (\(5 + 4\) can be seen as \(4 + 4\), and 1 more)
+Near Doubles or Doubles Plus One (\(5 + 4\) can be seen as \(4 + 4\), and 1 more)

-In these basic number facts, one term of the addition is 1 more than the other term.
+For these basic number facts, one term of the addition is 1 more than the other term.
 Students can learn to recognize that in these additions, the answer is the same as the double of the lesser number plus 1 (\(5 + 4 = 4 + 4 + 1\)).
 Students need to be proficient with doubles before they can use this strategy effectively.

-"Make-Ten" Facts (8 + 4 = 8 + 2 + 2 = 12), 9 + 5 = 9 + 1 + 4 = 14)
+"Make Ten" Facts (\(8 + 4 = 8 + 2 + 2 = 12,\;\;\;\; 9 + 5 = 9 + 1 + 4 = 14\))

-In these basic number facts, one of the terms is 8 or 9.
-As appropriate, students add 1 or 2 from the other term to get 10, and add what is left from that other term.
+For these basic number facts, one of the terms is 8 or 9.
+As appropriate, students add 1 or 2 from the other term to get 10, and then add what is left from that other term.
 Students should be given many opportunities to use a ten frame so that combining becomes automatic.

 In a number sentence like 8 + 5, for example, students can get 10 by adding 8 plus 2 (taken from 5), and then adding the remaining 3 to make 13.
 Once these facts are firmly established, it becomes much easier for students to use larger numbers, like 18 + 5.
 Knowing that 18 + 2 is 20, all they have to do is add the remaining 3 to make 23.
 (This property of addition is called associativity.)

-Commutative Property (1 + 2 = 2 + 1)
+Commutative Property \(1 + 2 = 2 + 1\)

 Students who recognize the commutative property of addition can cut the amount of number facts to be learned in half.
 Visual representation of facts such as (3 + 2) and (2 + 3) helps students grasp this relationship.

-Subtraction as Think-Addition for Facts With sums to 20
+Subtraction as "Think-Addition" for Facts With Sums to 20

-Students who are familiar with addition and understand that subtraction is the inverse operation of addition can use this knowledge to master the related subtractions (if 5 + 2 = 7, it follows that 7 - 5 = 2).
+Students who are familiar with addition and understand that subtraction is the inverse operation of addition can use this knowledge to master the related subtraction facts (if 5 + 2 = 7, it follows that 7 – 5 = 2).
 For example, consider the following problem: Julian has 6 marbles in his bag.
 George gives him some more.
 Julian now has 14 marbles.
 How many marbles did George give to Julian?
 Seeing this problem, the student thinks: What number added to 6 gives 14?
 Thus, the addition facts that are familiar to them help them find the unknown quantity in the number sentence.

 Subtraction as Adding Up

 Students have more difficulty subtracting large numbers.
-It may be helpful for them to realize that facts like (17 - 13) can be solved by counting from 13 to 17.
+It may be helpful for them to realize that facts like (17 - 13) can be solved by counting on from 13 to 17.

 "One-Less-Than" and "Two-Less-Than" Facts